History Files

 The Parisii are known to be occupying the banks of the River Sequana (the Seine) from the middle of the third century BC.
 Who they displace (if anyone) is unknown but they appear to be ceded their territory by the Senones in a rejuggling of territorial holdings.

-The Parisi of Britain, thought by some to be a splinter of this group, seem already to be settled there before this date, perhaps making it more likely that the Parisii of the Seine are the splinter group or that the division took place before either group had settled.
+The Parisi of Britain, thought by some to be a splinter of this group, seem already to be settled there before this date, perhaps making it more likely that the Parisii of the Seine are the splinter group, or that division had taken place before either group had settled.

 1st century BC